Shennongjia

 Shennongjia Forestry District (神农架林区 (Shénnóngjià Línqū)) is a county-level administrative unit (a "forestry district") in northwestern Hubei province, People's Republic of China, directly subordinated to the provincial government.
 It occupies 3253 km2 in western Hubei, and, as of 2007 had the resident population estimated at 74,000 (with the registered population of 79,976).
 On July 17, 2016, Hubei Shennongjia was listed as a World Heritage Site, the 50th World Heritage Site in China, because of its exceptional floral and faunal biodiversity and its protection of many rare, endangered, and endemic species.

-The population is predominantly (95%) Han Chinese, the remaining 5% being mostly Tujia.